UniversalViewer/universalviewer/CONFIG.md

 Determines if sharing is enabled.

 #### headerPanel
-Modify these options from within pagingHeaderPanel instead.
+For OSD, these options may need to be modified from within pagingHeaderPanel instead.

 ##### centerOptionsEnabled
 **Type**: `boolean`